2020 MONACO HISTORIC GRAND PRIX TOUR

 We then drive south to Chauvigny and continue south through the picturesque Vienne valley on minor roads into the Charente department through Confolens to Chabanais where, just south, we stop to visit the amazing Chassenon Roman Baths.
 Located at Longeas, a small hamlet just south of Chassenon.
 These are amongst the best preserved buildings of their type in the territory of ancient Gaul and, possibly in the whole of what was once the Roman Empire.
 The site also includes three temples, a theatre and an aqueduct, all once part of the ancient Roman city of Cassinomagus.
 We then continue south into the Dordogne to the charming town of Brantôme, our afternoon coffee stop, described as "the Venice of the Perigord" due to the river Dronne completely encircling the town effectively making Brantome an island, (see photos below).

-We then drive 5 miles along a scenic road, to nearby Champagnac de Belair where our hotel, Le Moulin du Roc, a 17th century converted walnut mill, is located see photo below:
+We then drive 5 miles along a scenic road, to nearby Bourdeilles where our hotel, a 17th century converted mill, is located see photo below:

-Our scenic route takes us east along the autoroute through Dordogne to Brives and then we leave the autoroute and head south east across country towards Rodez stopping for morning coffee in Martel followed by lunch in Figeac.
-In the aftedrnoon we join the autoroute south to the Millau gorge where, at the observation area, we have the opportunity to view the Millau bridge, arguably, the world's most beautiful modern suspension bridge, (see photos below).
+Our scenic route takes us east along the autoroute through Dordogne to Brives and then we leave the autoroute and head south east to our lunch stop one of France's most beautiful villages Our afternoon route continues south to the Millau gorge where, at the observation area, we have the opportunity to view the Millau bridge, arguably, the world's most beautiful modern suspension bridge, (see photos below).

 We then drive over the bridge and then underneath it when you really appreciate its beauty and scale.

 From Millau we drive into the stunning Gorges de Tarn, see photos below: